spatie/laravel-multitenancy/README.md

 Tenant configuration is stored in the `tenants` table in the landlord database.

-By default two databases connections are set up.
+By default, two databases connections are set up.
 The `tenant` connection, and the `landlord` connection.

 By default, the `tenant` connection is not set.
 To make a tenant current you can call `makeCurrent` on it.